rumballd/Microbox-Archive/MB2/CF_Adapter/readme.md

 Philippe

-Ps : !!!
+Ps 1 : !!!
 I have not do test with different device that Compact Flash card !!!
+Ps 2 : RTC default table in this monitor is different from the original monitor.
+Gdc timing is suitable for a lcd tv with composite video input and serial speed is set to 19200 baud.